alexfriedman39/alexfriedman39.fastrobots.github.io/Lab1.md

 ### Task 3: GET_TIME_MILLIS

 As with the first two tasks, GET_TIME_MILLIS needed to be implemented in Arduino.
 Unlike before, the GET_TIME_MILLIS did not exist in either Arduino or in Jupyter lab.
 In order to create the command, it first had to be added to enum CommandTypes in Arduino and cmd_types.py, as seen below.
+I repeated this process when creating commands in Arduino for tasks 4-7.

 <p align="center">
 <img width="300" src="photos/Enum_arduino.png"> <img width="300" src="photos/Enum_python.png">